 The first character of delim is used to terminate the input line, rather than newline.
+If delim is the empty string, read will terminate a line when it reads a NUL character.

 - -e If the standard input is coming from a terminal, readline (see READLINE above) is used to obtain the line.
-Readline uses the current (or default, if line editing was not previously active) editing settings. - -i text If readline is being used to read the line, text is placed into the editing buffer before editing begins.
+Readline uses the current (or default, if line editing was not previously active) editing settings, but uses Readline's default filename completion. - -i text If readline is being used to read the line, text is placed into the editing buffer before editing begins.